prysmaticlabs/documentation/website/docs/prepare-for-merge.md

 ## Generate JWT token

 Your beacon node needs a JWT token to form a secure HTTP connection with your execution node.
-Upgrade Prysm to [Prysm v2.1.3-rc.4](https://github.com/prysmaticlabs/prysm/releases/tag/v2.1.3-rc.3) and issue the following command to generate a JWT token:
+Upgrade Prysm to [Prysm v2.1.3-rc.4](https://github.com/prysmaticlabs/prysm/releases/tag/v2.1.3-rc.4) and issue the following command to generate this token:

 <Tabs groupId="os" defaultValue="others" values={[
     {label: 'Windows', value: 'win'},